Have all your ingredients measured and set out before you start the recipe.

 Allow the chocolate to sit for a minute or two; it will soften from the heat of the candy.
 Then, using a small spatula, spread over the toffee into a thin layer.

-Sprinkle the nuts over the chocolate, as thick or as light as you desire.
+Sprinkle one cup of the nuts over the chocolate, as thick or as light as you desire.
 With your fingers, press lightly on the nuts to make sure they stick into the chocolate.
 Either greasing your hands or using a plastic bag as a "glove" will make this step easier.

 Sprinkle lightly with the sea salt.